Sacraments

 Anointing of the Sick

-St. Benedict parish ministers to the Catholic patients at William Osler Centre together with the hospital’s Pastoral Care Team.
-Parishioners who are patients at this hospital and wish to receive the Sacrament of the Sick, Communion, Reconciliation or a Pastoral Visit are required to communicate their need to the parish either personally or through a family or community member.
+Parishioners who are patients at William Osler Centre have their spiritual needs taken care of by the hospital's Pastoral Care Team which includes hospital priest Chaplains.
+Parishioners who are patients at this hospital and wish to receive the Sacrament of the Sick, Communion, Reconciliation or a Pastoral Visit may communicate their need at the nurse's station.
+Hospital staff will then arrange for the priest on staff to provide the requested sacramental care.
+Parishioner patients may communicate their need for spiritual care either personally or through a family or community member.

 The sacramental needs of parishioners admitted to other hospitals are usually met through the Pastoral Care department of that particular hospital.